 Fat Tire Bike Tour

 Bike tours have become a popular alternative to both bus and walking tours.
-Fat Tire provides English tours in several cities around the world, including Barcelona.
+Fat Tire provides several bike tours in Barcelona, in English and Spanish.
 The logistics sound strenuous – biking around the city for four hours under the blazing Spanish sun.
 In truth they are relaxed, enjoyable, and meant to cater to those of us who simply know how to sit on a bike and pedal.

 Photo credits: 1 by sarahtate, 2 by c h e e s e roc on Flickr, 3 by jcorrius on Flickr, 4 by sarahtate, 5 by uayebt on Flickr, 6 by sarahtate, 7 by vito7 on Flickr